k2view-academy/K2View-Academy/articles/03_logical_units/09_add_table_to_a_schema.md

       ![QB popup](images/web/01_QB_WEB_popup2.png)

-   3. Once a query exists in the Query Builder, you can test it by clicking on **Execute** button.
-When done, click on **Create** button.
+   3. Once a query exists in the Query Builder, you can test it by clicking on the **Execute** button.
+When done, click on the **Create** button.

       ![QB popup](images/web/01_QB_WEB_popup3.png)